FLAVIVS-aa20/FSM-Moore-Arithmetic-Engine/README.md

 ```

-# Moore FSM Arithmetic Engine Project Documentation
+# The FSM Moore Arithmetic Engine Project Documentation

 ## Project Overview

-The **Moore FSM Arithmetic Engine** is a software implementation of a finite state machine (FSM) designed to perform arithmetic calculations in a structured, state-driven way.
+The **FSM Moore Arithmetic Engine** is a software implementation of a finite state machine (FSM) designed to perform arithmetic calculations in a structured, state-driven way.
 Inspired by concepts from **Computer Organization & Architecture (COA)**, it models how a CPU control unit interprets instructions and manages an **accumulator** to store intermediate results.

 Unlike a typical calculator, this engine behaves like a **hardware-style accumulator**, where each operation depends on the current state of the machine rather than just the input.